-“I never met a latke I didn’t like” but always welcome any changes to the holiday table when I am looking to lighten things up a bit.
-Especially after Thanksgiving!
-These Zucchini-Leek latkes are the Meditteranean cousins of potato latkes with less carbs.
-They’ll leave you satisified, especially when paired with a bit of spice from the horseradish aioli.
+“I never met a latke I didn’t like” but always welcome any changes to the holiday table when I am looking to lighten things up a bit; especially after Thanksgiving!
+These Zucchini-Leek latkes or keftes are the Mediterranean cousins of potato latkes, gluten-free and with less carbs.
+Despite their light and subtle flavor, the exotic spice of the toasted coriander aioli will gratify and palate as well as the appetite for any holiday or for Meatless Monday!

 3 lbs of zucchini